Become an Amazon seller: Successfully sell merchandise and private label products

 How much money do you need to start Amazon FBA?

-It is possible to build a profitable Amazon business with less than €1,000.
-However, the necessary investments vary depending on the starting situation, product category, growth rate, and more.
+It is possible to build a profitable Amazon business with less than 1000 euros.
+However, the necessary investments vary depending on the starting situation, product category, growth rate, etc.

-What does it cost to sell on Amazon?
+How much does it cost to sell on Amazon?

-The basic account is free, and then €0.99 is charged per ordered product.
-The professional Amazon seller account costs €39 per month.
-Additionally, there is the sales commission, which typically ranges between seven and 15 percent of the product price.
+The basic account is free, then 0.99 euros are charged per ordered product.
+The professional Amazon Seller account costs 39 euros per month.
+In addition, there is the sales commission, which usually amounts to between seven and 15 percent of the product price.

 What do you need to become an Amazon seller?